hobbies for women in their 30s

 Many videos online can teach you how to play a musical instrument for free, making this one of the easier hobbies to add to your list.

-As I mentioned, we live in a hustle culture that promotes toxic productivity culture.
+As I mentioned, we live in a hustle culture that promotes a toxic productivity culture.
 This idea that you must be doing something at all times is harmful and extremely tiring.

 Adopting this mindful sitting hobby allows you to detach and do what you enjoy without worrying about the results.
 Whether sitting down for 5 minutes to focus on your breath or scrolling on social media, sometimes it is okay to do nothing.